acamu/reactive-vertx-frontend/README.md

 ## Server part
 ### Part One - Data bus - Kafka/Zookeeper

-You have to start kafka/Zookeeper which can be already existing in the SI (Manage event flow).
+You have to start kafka/Zookeeper which can be already existing in your dev environment.
 There is few method to deploy the stack i will explain most part of them.

 #### Deploy binaries on windows